ethannicholas/Frost/docs/basicTypes.md

 String
 ------

-Frost strings are represented by a double-quoted sequence of characters that does not contain a newline character.
+Frost strings are represented by a single- or double-quoted sequence of characters that does not contain a newline character.
 Within a string, the following escape sequences are recognized:

 * `\n` - a newline (code point 10)
 * `\r` - a carriage return (code point 13)